-Once an offer of admission is accepted, students with bona fide reasons may apply to defer admission for up to 12 months.
+Once an offer of admission is accepted and the nonrefundable confirmation deposit paid, students with bona fide reasons may apply to defer admission for up to 12 months.
 Applications for deferrals must be submitted in writing to the Dean of Graduate Studies, Chair of the Graduate Studies Program & Policy Committee, prior to registering in a course.
 The Dean will request a recommendation from the Department/Program.
 Students granted such deferrals must confirm their intention to register in the subsequent academic year by the closing date of application for the program.